-Then 3D Zorb Organic Cotton Dimple has a slightly different construction, the fibers are less tangled and may feel slightly rough, but it will also work well esp. if you are keen on using a natural fiber.
+Then 3D Zorb Organic Cotton Dimple is made of 100% cotton and may feel slightly rough, but it will also work well esp. if you are keen on using a natural fiber.
 The 3D Zorb Stay Dry Dimple provides good wicking performance.
 The 3D Bamboo Dimples is extremely soft.

 Additional layers can be added as required from the other fabrics, the heavier fabrics will have better filtration (less breathability), but if you are using any of the 3D Zorbs, then light fabrics will work better and feel more comfortable.

 Substitutes that will work are fleece fabrics – the fleece structure provides a tangled surface to trap stuff; or closely woven fabrics like twill.
 The heavier fabrics provide more filtration, lighter provide more breathability.
 I wish I could provide a perfect recommendation but without having any test results this is just based on fabric construction